wea-f/Norepted/README.md

 Norepted is a youtube video embedder, it basically embeds a video, like how your teacher embeds a video on Google Slides for class.
 # How you use it
 <b>Enter your youtube link in the orange text box. __
-<b>Next, Press the green "LAUNCH" button or press the "Enter" key on your keyboard.__
+<b>Next, Press the green "LAUNCH" button or press the "Enter" key on your keyboard.<br>
 <b>Now the video embeds down below, it may take a few seconds depending on how fast your computer is.